 Author, composer, saxophonist, singer, percussionist

-In 2017 Fabrice met Fabienne Penninck (his future manager and producer) in Kinshasa where they played the saxophone together at a wedding.
-Fabienne arranged for Fabrice to come to Belgium so that he could evolve in his career and learn the harmony of jazz.
+In 2017 Fabrice met Fabienne Penninck (his future manager and producer) in Kinshasa, who arranged for Fabrice to come to Belgium so that he could develop his career and learn jazz harmony.

-Shortly after he arrived in Brussels, Fabrice began to take music lessons and soon began to write his own music, ranging from jazz fusion, afrojazz, salsa, rumba to worldmusic.
+He took music lessons at various academies and soon began writing his own compositions (jazz fusion, afrojazz, salsa, rumba and world music).
 He mixes his European knowledge with African rhythms and South American music.

-Fabrice plays regularly in different jazz clubs in Brussels, such as the Music Village, the Sound, the Jazz station, the Time Out Pub.
+In Brussels, Fabrice plays regularly in jazz clubs such as Music Village, Sound, Jazz Station and Time Out Pub.

 Fabrice was born on 9 May 1995 in Mbuji-Mayi to Congolese parents.

-His first appearance on stage was at the Wallonie Bruxelles centre in Kinshasa.
+His first stage was the Wallonie Bruxelles centre in Kinshasa.

-After leaving the church Fabrice went to live with Mike Kalambay, a well-known Gospel musician in Congo, and other musicians.
-Together with Mike, Fabrice travelled throughout Africa, even playing at the stadium of Lubumbashi.
+He left the church and went to live with Mike Kalambay, a well-known Gospel musician in Congo.

-At the age of 20 he started playing jazz thanks to Paul Leperc Ngoyi and his group Jafrozz and took part in several jazz festivals, notably in Kinshasa and Brazzaville with them.
+At the age of 20, he started playing jazz thanks to Paul Leperc Ngoyi and his group Jafrozz.

 With this group he took part in several jazz festivals, notably in Kinshasa and Brazzaville.
 He is one of Kinshasa’s young talents.
 All his music is played by ear, without sheet music.